Limit results for distributed estimation of invariant subspaces in multiple networks inference and PCA: Distributed PCA

-We now compare our results with existing results for distributed PCA in \cite{garber2017communication,charisopoulos2021communication,chen2021distributed}.
-We remark at the outset that our $2 \to \infty$ norm bound for $\hat{\muu}$ in Theorem~\ref{thm:PCA_UhatW-U=(I-UU^T)EVR^{-1}+xxx_previous} and the row-wise normal approximations for $\hat{u}_k$ in Theorem~\ref{thm:PCA_(UhatW-U)_k->normal_previous} are, to the best of our knowledge, novel as previous theoretical analysis for distributed PCA focused exclusively on the coarser Frobenius norm error of $\hat{\muu}$ and $\muu$.
-The authors of \cite{garber2017communication} propose a procedure for estimating the first leading eigenvector of $\muu$ by aligning all local estimates (using sign-flips) to a reference solution and then averaging the (aligned) local estimates.
-The authors of \cite{charisopoulos2021communication} extend this procedure to handle more than one eigenvector by using orthogonal Procrustes transformations to align the local estimates.
+We now compare our results with existing results for distributed PCA in \cite{garber2017communication, charisopoulos2021communication, chen2021distributed}.
+Note that the existing literature on distributed PCA assumes that all nodes share a common covariance matrix, therefore we compare the results under the setting $\mSigma^{(i)} \equiv \mSigma = \muu\mLambda\muu^\top + \sigma^2 (\mi - \muu\muu^\top)$ where $\muu \in \mathbb{R}^{D \times d}$, and thus $\muu^{(i)} \equiv \muu_c = \muu$ and $d_i \equiv d_0$.
+We remark at the outset that our $\| \cdot \|_{2 \to \infty}$ norm bound for $\hat{\muu}$ in Theorem~\ref{thm:PCA_UhatW-U=(I-UU^T)EVR^{-1}+xxx_previous} and the row-wise normal approximations of $\hat{u}_k$ in Theorem~\ref{thm:PCA_(UhatW-U)_k->normal_previous} are, to the best of our knowledge, novel.
+Previous theoretical analyses for distributed PCA have focused exclusively on the coarser Frobenius norm error of $\hat{\muu}$ and $\muu$. \cite{garber2017communication} proposes a procedure for estimating the leading eigenvector of $\muu$ by aligning all local estimates (using sign-flips) to a reference solution and then averaging the aligned local estimates. \cite{charisopoulos2021communication} extends this procedure to handle multiple eigenvectors by employing orthogonal Procrustes transformations to align the local estimates.
 Let $\hat{\muu}^{(P)}$ denote the resulting estimate of $\muu$.
-If we now assume the setup in Theorem~\ref{thm:PCA_UhatW-U=(I-UU^T)EVR^{-1}+xxx_previous} then by Theorem~4 in \cite{charisopoulos2021communication}, we have
+Theorem~4 in \cite{charisopoulos2021communication} gives

 with high probability.
-The error rates for $\hat{\muu}$ and $\hat{\muu}^{(P)}$ are thus almost identical, cf., Eq.~\eqref{Eq:PCA_rate1_previous}.
-The authors of \cite{chen2021distributed} consider distributed estimation of $\muu$ by aggregating the eigenvectors $\{\hat{\muu}^{(i)}\}_{i=1}^{m}$ associated with subspaces of $\{\hat{\mSigma}^{(i)}\}_{i=1}^{m}$ whose dimensions are slightly larger than that of $\muu$.
-While the aggregation scheme in \cite{chen2021distributed} is considerably more complicated than that studied in \cite{fan2019distributed} and the current paper, it also requires possibly weaker eigengap conditions and thus a detailed comparisons between the two sets of results is perhaps not meaningful.
-Nevertheless if we assume the setting in Theorem~\ref{thm:PCA_UhatW-U=(I-UU^T)EVR^{-1}+xxx_previous} then Theorem~3.3 in \cite{chen2021distributed} yields an error bound for $\sin \Theta(\hat{\muu}, \muu)$ equivalent to Eq.~\eqref{Eq:PCA_rate1_previous}.
+The error rates for $\hat{\muu}$ and $\hat{\muu}^{(P)}$ are therefore almost identical; cf. Eq.~\eqref{Eq:PCA_rate1_previous}. \cite{chen2021distributed} considers distributed estimation of $\muu$ by aggregating the eigenvectors $\{\hat{\muu}^{(i)}\}_{i=1}^{m}$ associated with subspaces of $\{\hat{\mSigma}^{(i)}\}_{i=1}^{m}$ whose dimensions are slightly larger than that of $\muu$.
+While the aggregation scheme in \cite{chen2021distributed} is considerably more complicated than that studied in \cite{fan2019distributed} and the current paper, it also requires possibly weaker eigengap conditions, and thus a detailed comparison between the two sets of results is perhaps not meaningful.
+Nevertheless, if we assume the above setting, then Theorem~3.3 in \cite{chen2021distributed} yields an error bound for $\sin \Theta(\hat{\muu}, \muu)$ equivalent to Eq.~\eqref{Eq:PCA_rate1_previous}.